Wednesday, July 16th 8:00 p.m. “IC Fair Idol Contest”

 3rd Prize $250

 Contestant selection will be made by audition. on Saturday, June 28, 2014.
 Registration will be from 9:00 to 10:00 am at the Fair Grounds, Entertainment building.
 Auditions will begin immediately following registration, in the order of registration.
-A total of 15 contestants will be selected to perform Thursday night, July 16th .
+A total of 15 contestants will be selected to perform Wednesday, July 16th .
 The judges for this contest, as well as the auditions, will not be from Independence County.
 Best of Luck to all contestants.
+Please feel free to call Ms. Pam Lloyd at 870-612-4446 should you have any questions.

 Thursday, July 17th 8:00 p.m. ……..
 J. R. Rogers and the All Stars